The importance of adequate daily protein

 Protein is also important because it builds and repairs tissues, is beneficial for the immune system, hormone function, and enzyme activity.
 Amino acids make up proteins, and these are important for production of neurotransmitters like dopamine and serotonin, which are mood boosting.
 We need to get enough protein from our diet, because our body can’t make all of the amino acids on its own (essential vs. non-essential).

 How much do we need?
-50-85 grams per day depending on your activity level and the amount that you find helps you feel best.
+Around .8 grams per kg of body weight per day depending on your activity level and the amount that you find helps you feel best.
 This is an estimate to help you experiment and find the amount that works for YOUR body.
 When building our plate at each meal, we want to emphasize a large amount of veggies with a good amount of protein to balance it out and give you more energy.

 Good sources: grass-fed meats, pasture-raised poultry and eggs, wild-caught fish, nuts and seeds, bone broth, and collagen peptides.
 I suggest researching local farmers near you, going to farmers markets, or ordering from Butcher Box or Force of Nature to prioritize good quality animal protein.